 - TC, limits the maximum condenser pressure (and temperature) and is typically active during pull down.
 If the unit is lacking capacity compared to other Star Cool units, clean the condenser coil, check Pdis, and check CFM for proper operation. - IFC, limits the maximum current draw from the FC.
 Is typically active during pull down if the ambient temperature is over 25°C (77°F).
 If the unit is lacking capacity compared to other Star Cool units, see AL 511 for trouble shooting and check the refrigerant level (overcharged). - TFC, limits the maximum internal FC temperature.
 Is typically active during pull down if the ambient temperature is over 40°C (104°F).
-If the unit is lacking capacity compared to other Star Cool units, see AL 517 for trouble shooting. - TO, ensures a minimum evaporator pressure and is rarely active.
-If this limiter is active for more than 2 minutes, check the refrigerant level (undercharged), check Psuc and Tsuc, check Vexp and LP valve plate.
+If the unit is lacking capacity compared to other Star Cool units, see AL 517 for trouble shooting. - T0, ensures a minimum evaporator pressure and is rarely active.
+If this limiter is active for more than 2 minutes, check the refrigerant level (undercharged), check Psuc and Tsuc, check Vexp and LP valve plate. - ITOT, limits the current draw in the unit by reducing the compressor speed.
+Is typically active during pull down if the ambient temperature is over 40°C (104°F).
+From 13.5 A the allowed frequency raise on the compressor is reduced in steps and from 17.5 A the frequency is decreased as much as possible to avoid AL 421 from stopping the unit and the circuit breaker from being triggered.